Table of Contents - click here

 You may notice the lump getting bigger over weeks or months.
 The skin over it might look red or discolored.
 If you press on it, it won’t move easily under your fingers.

-Some key warning signs to watch for:
+Key warning signs to watch for:

-- Rapid growth
+- Rapid growth over days or weeks

-- Pain or tenderness
+- Pain or tenderness when pressed

-- Larger than 5 cm across
+- Larger than 5 cm (about 2 inches) across

-- Hard texture
+- Hard texture that doesn’t compress or move

 Symptoms and Physical Examination